Speaker Information

 • Case studies

-3. Procurement & asset management
+3. Procurement

 For example:

-• Procurement and project delivery efficiencies
+• Project delivery efficiencies

 • Case studies